List of Pirates of the Caribbean characters: Captain Jack Sparrow

-Jack Sparrow is also the subject of two series of books, Pirates of the Caribbean: Jack Sparrow and Pirates of the Caribbean: Legends of the Brethren Court, and one standalone novel, Pirates of the Caribbean: The Price of Freedom.
-The character has also appeared in numerous video games, such as The Legend of Jack Sparrow.
+Captain Jack Sparrow is also the subject of two series of books, Pirates of the Caribbean: Jack Sparrow and Pirates of the Caribbean: Legends of the Brethren Court, and one standalone novel, Pirates of the Caribbean: The Price of Freedom.
+The character has also appeared in numerous video games, such as Pirates of the Caribbean: The Legend of Jack Sparrow.

-Hector Barbossa
+Captain Hector Barbossa

-Hector Barbossa, portrayed by Geoffrey Rush, appears in all of the films.
-In the fourth film, On Stranger Tides, he has become a privateer in the Royal Navy and is ordered to be Jack's guide on an expedition for the Fountain of Youth.
+Captain Hector Barbossa, portrayed by Geoffrey Rush, appears in all five films of the franchise.
+With the character originally written by screenwriters Ted Elliott, Terry Rossio, Stuart Beattie, and Jay Wolpert, he was originally Captain Jack Sparrow's first mate turned archenemy, a pirate captain later revealed to be one of the nine Pirate Lords of the Brethren Court.
+In the fourth film, On Stranger Tides, Barbossa briefly becomes a privateer in the Royal Navy and is ordered to be Jack's guide on an expedition for the Fountain of Youth.

 In the first film, Barbossa is captain of the pirate ship Black Pearl.
 He was the former first mate of the Black Pearl and led a mutiny against former captain, Jack Sparrow.
 Barbossa persuaded Jack to reveal the bearings to Isla de Muerta where the Chest of Cortez was hidden.
 After Sparrow divulged the location, Barbossa and the crew left Sparrow to starve on a tiny island.
 After stealing the gold, Barbossa and his crew became undead and unable to feel physical pleasure.

-To lift the curse, the crew needed to return all 882 medallions to the chest and offer their blood.
+To lift the curse, the crew must return all 882 medallions to the chest and offer their blood.
 Their shipmate Bootstrap Bill Turner believed that they deserved the curse as punishment for their mutiny, and sent one coin to his son, Will.
 In retaliation, Barbossa tied Bootstrap to a cannon and threw him overboard.
-For years, Barbossa searched for the last coin and the child of Bootstrap Bill, both of which were needed to break the curse.
-Elizabeth Swann takes the medallion from Will Turner.
-Barbossa, believing her to be Bootstrap Bill's daughter, kidnaps her.
+For years, Barbossa searched for the last coin and Bootstrap Bill's child, needing both to break the curse.
+Elizabeth Swann takes the medallion from Will Turner when he was rescued as a young boy.
+Barbossa, believing she is Bootstrap Bill's daughter, kidnaps her.
 He later learns that Will is Bootstrap Bill's child; he captures Will and plans to execute him to break the curse.
 As Jack and Barbossa duel, Will breaks the curse by returning the last coin and offering his blood.
-Barbossa bleeds out from his wounds.
+Barbossa, mortal again, bleeds out from his wounds.

-In the final scene of the second film, Barbossa is revealed to have been resurrected by Tia Dalma.
+In Dead Man's Chest, Captain Barbossa's undead monkey "Jack" appeared aboard the Black Pearl before Jack Sparrow gave the monkey to the voodoo mystic Tia Dalma as payment.
+Sparrow's crew see Barbossa's corpse lying there, with only his boots visible.
+The final scene of the film, Barbossa is revealed to have been resurrected by Tia Dalma before biting an apple.